RNABioInfo/rna-interaction-format/README.md

 const rif = require('./rif.js');
 var r = new rif();
 ```
-For the basic functionality of reading and writing RIF files, the functions `readRif(RIFfile)` and `writeRif(RIFfile)` are provided.
-In addition, `validate(data)` validates the data against the current schema.
+For the basic functionality of reading and writing RIF files, the functions `readRIF(RIFfile)` and `writeRIF(RIFfile)` are provided.
+In addition, `validate()` validates the current data against the current schema.
 This is also called when importing RIFfiles using `readRif`.

 ```javascript
 r.readRif('./examples/RNA-RNA.json'); // import a RIF file